ClearChoice Smile Recipient

 What are Dental Implants?

-Dental implants are artificial tooth roots that provide a permanent base for fixed, replacement teeth.
+While considering your options for teeth replacement you may have asked yourself “what are dental implants and are they the solution for me?”
+Well, dental implants are artificial tooth roots that provide a permanent base for fixed, replacement teeth.
 Compared to dentures, bridges and crowns, dental implants are a popular and effective long-term solution for people who suffer from missing teeth, failing teeth or chronic dental problems.
 Because they fit, feel and function like natural teeth, dental implants are quickly becoming a new standard in tooth replacement.

 What makes dental implants feel completely comfortable and secure?
 Doctors use a titanium implant fixture that, over time, actually fuses to the living bone cells of the jaw.
 This union forms a strong and durable anchor for your new teeth, meaning there’s no slippage or other movement (which can sometimes happen with dentures).
 There are also no problems eating with dental implants, no need to repair them regularly and no more worrying about smiling freely and openly.